 Ljubljana has a beautiful park, Park Tivoli, located right next to the central downtown area.
 Its a beautifully manicured park with walking paths and gardens.
 It even has two restaurants within if you get a little peckish while you walk.

-The Ljubljana Zoo is even located in the park!
+The Ljubljana Zoo is even located in the park, which you get free access to with your Ljubljana Card!
 It’s also close to a lot of museums, like the Museum of Modern Art and the Museum of Contemporary History.
 So, if you’re a museum person, you’ve got plenty of options here!

 Union Pub